PatrickShahade/osticket-prereqs/README.md

 <br />

 <p>
-We'll make a directory for PHP real quick in our C drive, then extract our PHP zip from our installation folder into our directory.
+5) I need to make a directory/folder for PHP in our C drive, then extract the PHP zip from the installation folder into the directory.
 </p>
 <p>
 <img src=https://i.imgur.com/l7YeoXq.png/>